--Name three types of adaptation reactions to trauma.
+-Describe three types of adaptation to trauma.

--Name the three levels of victimization.
+-Name three levels of victimization.

--Name the three types of triggers.
+-Name three types of triggers related to PTSD.

--Name three aspects in addressing clients who are suffering from unresolved anger.
+-Name three aspects of addressing unresolved anger.

 -Name what three disorders might be confused with “complex” post-traumatic stress disorder.

--Explain what does Herman mean by the “dialectic of trauma”.
+-Explain what does Herman mean by the “dialectic of trauma.”

--Explain how does Yalom define an “adaptive spiral”.
+-Explain how does Yalom define an “adaptive spiral.”

 -Explain what is the main purpose of a Trigger Chart.